Summary

 Case 2: AOI ≥ 90° (Non-Iterative)

-When the beam cannot reach the front surface, the measured POAI consists entirely of diffuse irradiance (sky and ground-reflected).
-The algorithm uses a simplified non-iterative approach: 1.
-Estimate from nearby timesteps: The modified clearness index is taken as the average from same-day timesteps (same morning/afternoon half) where .
-This provides a representative atmospheric state without requiring direct beam information.
-2. Reverse to and estimate DNI: DNI is estimated using the DISC + DIRINT procedure.
-3. Derive DHI from an isotropic diffuse model: Since the beam does not reach the front surface, the POAI is assumed to be entirely diffuse (sky + ground).
-Solving for DHI: DHI is floored at zero.
+In the rare case when the beam cannot reach the front surface—that is, when the sun is behind the modules—the measured POAI consists entirely of diffuse irradiance (sky and ground-reflected).
+The algorithm then uses a simplified non-iterative approach: Step 1: Estimate DNI from a single-pass DISC + DIRINT is calculated once from using the same tilted clearness index formula as Case 1, without iterative correction.
+DNI is then estimated using the DISC + DIRINT procedure.
+Temporal stability is computed from the neighboring timesteps’ original -derived values, as in Case 1.
+Step 2: Derive DHI from an isotropic diffuse model Since the beam does not reach the front surface, consists entirely of sky diffuse and ground-reflected irradiance.
+Assuming an sky model: where GHI follows the closure equation: .
+Substituting and solving for DHI: DHI is floored at zero.
 GHI is then computed from the .Downstream Processing

 The derived GHI, DNI, and DHI are written back to the weather data and processed through the standard transposition pipeline.
 Each DC field may have different mounting parameters than the weather file, so the horizontal components are re-transposed per DC field using the selected transposition model (Hay-Davies or Perez).References